CSNLab/CSNL_SNS_preprocessing/README.md

 # SNS2_preprocessing

-This repo contains all steps for preprocessing social network raw dataset obtained during time 2.
+This repo contains helper functions for preprocessing social network datasets from the dorm study at Time 1 (SNS1) as well as all steps for preprocessing the social network raw dataset obtained during time 2 (SNS2).

+Helper functions from Time 1:
+- Edgelist Generator from a wide dataset
+- Transcriptions text file generator from Excel dataset
+- Filter script to filter dataset from csv file containing long ID string from Firebase output
+- Name normilizer that anonymizes names from a CSV

-Final outputs contains the following CSVs in an anonymized format:
+Final outputs contains the following CSVs in an anonymized format for SNS2:
 - Edgelist of all ego-alter pairs with boolean identifying name generator alter was entered
 - Likert and loneliness ratings from time 2
 - Third party relationships